 6. Has a SMART action plan been devised and documented?
 (Specific, Measurable, Achievable, Realistic, Time-restricted)

 Your business plan should be a live tool you refer back to once you’re up and running.
 Without a ‘boss’ to keep you on track, knowing how well you are performing and keeping yourself motivated can be difficult.
 If you plan specific goals and objectives and ensure these are realistic and time-bounded, you’ll find it much easier to monitor your progress.
 This will let you appreciate the great things you’ve achieved so far, and also let you know which areas still need to be developed.
 Setting manageable goals from the outset also ensures the initial set-up stage does not becoming too overwhelming so you don’t feel pressured to activate all your great ideas right from day dot!

 7. How will the product or service actually be delivered to the customer?
 Have all associated costs been assessed, evidenced and articulated?

 9.Have any sales been achieved to date?
 If so, at what level, to whom, and at what value?
 Or, are any sales pending?
 Orders placed?
 Intent received?
 Can these be evidenced?

-Managing cashflow will become very important once you’re up and running so it’s vital that your costs are as accurately predicted as possible.
+Managing cash flow will become very important once you’re up and running so it’s vital that your costs are as accurately predicted as possible.
 Once you know what you want to buy, start shopping around for the best prices.
-Once you’ve found them, start collating quotes which you can easily refer back to.
+Once you’ve found them, start collating quotes that you can easily refer back to.
 This will help once it comes to applying for funding also.
 When it comes to forecasting sales, break down the figures into how many you’d need to sell per day/hour and make sure it’s still realistic.
 The more conservative the forecast, the more peace of mind you’ll have that the business can function on a lower trade therefore you won’t be putting yourself under as much pressure from the outset.

 And as Simon keeps mentioning…EVIDENCE!